Boburmirzo/chatgpt-api-python-sales/README.md

 ![pathway_progress_dashboard](/assets/pathway_progress_dashboard.png)

-### Step 5: Run Streamlit UI for file upload
+### Step 6: Run Streamlit UI for file upload

-You can run the UI seperately by navigating to `cd examples/ui` and running Streamlit app `streamlit run app.py` command.
-It connects to the Discounts backend API automatically and you will see UI frontend is running on your browser:
+You can run the UI separately by navigating to `cd examples/ui` and running Streamlit app `streamlit run app.py` command.
+It connects to the Discounts backend API automatically and you will see the UI frontend is running on your browser:

 ![screenshot_ui_streamlit](/assets/streamlit_ui_pathway.png)

 ## Test the sample app

-Assume that you choose CSV as a data source and we have this entry on the CSV file (this can be any CSV file where the first raw has column names separated by commas):
+Assume that you choose CSV as a data source and we have this entry on the CSV file (this can be any CSV file where the first row has column names separated by commas):

 | discount_until | country | city | state | postal_code | region | product_id | category | sub_category | brand | product_name | currency | actual_price | discount_price | discount_percentage | address |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |